philril/Algorithm_Practice/README.md

+#Algorithm Practice

-A collection of practice algorithms I've done and some I'm working on.
+A collection of practice algorithms and data structures I've done and some I'm working on.